People of Northwest Public Radio

 5. How much money does Northwest Public Radio need in order to operate and broadcast programs each year?

-The total revenue goal for this fiscal year (July 1, 2012 through June 30, 2013) is just about 4 million, of which we expect approximately $595,000 to be raised from local businesses in the form of sponsorship underwriting, and $1.32 million to come from contributing listeners.
+The total revenue goal for this fiscal year (July 1, 2013 through June 30, 2014) is just over $4 million, of which we expect approximately $610,000 to be raised from local businesses in the form of sponsorship underwriting, and $1.38 million to come from contributing listeners.
 To reach our listener contribution goal, we count on renewal gifts and additional gifts from our current members, donations from brand new members, and donations from rejoining members.
 Our methods for raising this money include on-air pledge drives, direct mail, email and web campaigns, on-air promotions, and telephone outreach the and vehicle donations program.
 Other sources of funding will come from our licensee WSU, local foundations and grants and the Corporation for Public Broadcasting.

 6. How many pledge drives do you have each year?

 Typically, NWPR has two dedicated membership drives per year, one in the spring and one in the fall.
 Since 2008, Northwest Public Radio has condensed the traditional week-long pledge drives into one-day on air fundraisers.
 Northwest Public Radio responded to requests from listeners who know fundraising is vital to public radio operations, but encouraged NWPR to be as efficient as possible.
 While the drive is short, the funds required to produce an excellent radio service are the same and must still be raised.
 Listeners work together in helping to raise those funds as they call in, or pledge online to help reach the pledge goal during the Fall and Spring “Super Thursday” drives to help meet the goal in the shortest amount of time possible.

 7. Is my donation to Northwest Public Radio tax-deductible?